ikhomyakov/mapbox-gl-js-docs/docs/pages/example/disable-rotation.md

 - "import html from './disable-rotation.html';"
 ---

-Prevent users from rotating a map.
+This example uses `dragRotate.disable` and `touchZoomRotate.disableRotation` so the [`DragRotateHandler`](https://docs.mapbox.com/mapbox-gl-js/api/handlers/#dragrotatehandler) and [`TouchZoomRotateHandler`](https://docs.mapbox.com/mapbox-gl-js/api/handlers/#touchzoomrotatehandler) prevent a user's drag and touch interactions from rotating a map.

 {{ <Example html={html} {...this.props} /> }}